Kinect/PyKinect2/README.md

 ## Installation
 You only need PyKinectV2.py and PyKinectRuntime.py (+ NumPy installed and PyGame for running PyKinectBodyGame).
 PyKinectRuntime class is what you need for working with Kinect sensor.
 See how to use it in PyKinectBodyGame sample.

-TODO:  insert link to where the package lives and install instructions